JYVSECTEC/containerized-grr/README.md

 Now you can access the administrator GUI by browsing by Nginx IP address or URL and use the credentials provided during deployment process (default: admin/grr).
 However, you must install GRR agents on those clients that you want to examine before you can really execute any forensic tasks on endpoints.
-Consult the "GRR agent installation on clients" section for additional information.
+Consult the [GRR agent installation on clients](#GRR-agent-installation-on-clients) section for additional information.

 ### GRR agent installation on clients

 After GRR Server is successfully deployed, client installers can be examined.
-GRR Server populates “./containerized-grr/installers” directory with installer packages for both 32-bit and 64-bit operating systems:
+GRR Server populates `./containerized-grr/installers` directory with installer packages for both 32-bit and 64-bit operating systems:
   * dbg_GRR_x.x.x.x_amd64.exe
   * dbg_GRR_x.x.x.x_i386.exe